tomohiro/tf_github/README.md

 - `admins` - comma separated lists of admin of a GitHub organization
 - `members` - comma separated lists of member of a GitHub organization
+- `teams` - comma separated lists of team of a GitHub organization

 Outputs